o3bvv/isotopic-logging/README.rst

 Work of this library is based on several key concepts:

-- Prefix injectors: store or/and generate prefixes and inject them into strings.
+- Prefix injectors: they store or/and generate prefixes and inject them into strings.
-- Injection contexts: manages injectors (gets or creates them), tracks scope execution time.
+- Injection contexts: they manage injectors (get or create them), track scope execution time.
-- Injection scopes: scopes within injectors are visible and within time is tracked.
+- Injection scopes: they manage visibility of injectors and bound operation execution time.
 - Logger wrapper: culmination of other concepts.
 Wraps loggers providing methods for creation of injection contexts.

 These concepts may be used separately or as a whole combination in form of logger wrapper.
-Such approach is useful for customization.
+Such approach is useful for flexible customization.

 Prefix injectors